saveourtool/save-cli/README.md

 // FixMe: specify options here
-For [save-cloud](https://github.com/cqfn/save-cloud) it is extremely important to detect properties file for SAVE, so in case you would like to use both cli application and cloud application we suggest to put the file with name `save.properties` in the root folder of your repository.
+For [save-cloud](https://github.com/cqfn/save-cloud) it is extremely important to detect properties file for SAVE, so in case you would like to use both cli application and cloud application we suggest putting the file with name `save.properties` in the root folder of your repository.

-Configuration file can be also provided to save via command line: `save -prop $PATH_TO_PROPS/save.properties`
+Configuration file can be also provided to SAVE via command line: `save -prop $PATH_TO_PROPS/save.properties`

 Example of `save.properties` file:
 ```bash